modio/modio-docs/public/en-us/game-integration/unity/feature-guides/unity-metrics.md

 [Playtime Metrics](https://docs.mod.io/metricsics/playtime/) lets you track what UGC your players interact with most frequently.
 The process involves starting a metrics play session, keeping that session alive via a heartbeat, and then ending that session.

 :::note[Premium Feature]
-Playtime Metrics is a premium feature.
-If you're interested, reach out to us at developers@mod.io.
+Play Sessions is a premium feature.
+Sign up to one of our [advanced service tiers](https://mod.io/pricing) to activate detailed data analytics, or contact us at developers@mod.io for more information.
 :::

 ### Initial Setup